 First Method: Upgrading PS4 Internal Hard Drive

-This is the most preferred method for PS4 fanboys who need more storage space inside their PS4 box for the heaps of games and movies they downloaded and want them often accessible on the fly.
+This is the most preferred method for PS4 fanboys who need more storage space inside their PS4 box for the heaps of games they downloaded and want them often accessible on the fly.
+Make sure to read also our post on the best PS4 hard drive in order to get a good drive for your PS4 storage upgrade process.

 So if we go count the advantages and disadvantages of this method accordingly, we can deduce the following: